Updated for 2022

 928 W. Avenida de los Arboles, Thousand Oaks, CA 91360

-Wildwood Park is a place for families who enjoy the outdoors.
-Here, you can hike, bike, ride a horse, and more.
+Wildwood Park is a place for families to enjoy the outdoors.
+Here, they can hike, bike, ride horses, and more.
 Fourteen trails cover seventeen miles.
-One of the highlights you’ll discover while hiking is Paradise Falls, a 40-foot waterfall!
+One of the highlights families can discover while hiking is Paradise Falls, which is a 40-foot waterfall!

 North Ranch Playfield